-It’s important to learn about bicycle safety in Arizona because bicycle accidents happen every single day.
+Learning about bicycle safety in Arizona is important because bicycle accidents happen every day.
 As personal injury lawyers, this is a fact we know all too well.
 While we are passionate about helping accident victims and their families recover the financial compensation they deserve, in an ideal world there would be no bicycle accidents at all.

 Sadly, in many cases there is nothing that bicycle riders can do to protect themselves.
 Drivers and pedestrians make poor decisions, components on their bikes fail, or they crash due to other factors that are beyond their control.
 But, while riders may not be able to protect themselves entirely, there are steps they can take to help reduce their risk of suffering serious injuries in a collision or fall.